S-adenosyl-L-methionine (SAMe) and Depression

-SAMe is intriguing, and useful antidepressant activity has been demonstrated in small RDBCTs.
+SAMe is an intriguing compound, and useful anti-depressant activity has been demonstrated in small RDBCTs.
 However, enthusiasm for this entity must be tempered by the lack of information surrounding SAMe’s adverse effect profile.
-More data are needed before SAMe can be compared appropriately to more commonly utilized antidepressants with clearly defined risk/benefit ratios.
+More data are needed before SAMe can be evaluated appropriately in the face of the more commonly utilized modern antidepressants and their more clearly defined risk/benefit ratios.

 1. Tolbert L. MAT kinetics in affective disorders and schizophrenia: An account.
 Ala J Med Sci 1988;25: 291-296.